-The details as shown for installing for 2" diameter conduits and associated Embedded Junction Boxes (EJBs) in traffic railings have been determined to be crashworthy in accordance with the requirements of NCHRP Report 350, MASH and the AASHTO LRFD Bridge Design Specifications.
+The details as shown for installing for 2" diameter conduits and associated Embedded Junction Boxes (EJBs) in traffic railings have been determined to be crashworthy in accordance with the requirements of NCHRP Report 350, AASHTO Manual for Assessing Safety Hardware (MASH) and the AASHTO LRFD Bridge Design Specifications.
 To preserve the crashworthiness of traffic railings, no more than two 2" diameter conduits and associated EJBs, as shown on Design Standards Index 21210, may be installed within a traffic railing or traffic railing/noise wall.